-In collaboration with the Ethiopian Federal Ministry of Health, regional health bureaus, partners, and community-level health-extension workers, we are expanding access to a simple surgery that corrects the position of the lashes, relieving patients of pain, preventing further vision loss, and improving quality of life.
-Local partners train surgeons to safely perform the procedure with the assistance of a state-of-the-art surgical simulator called HEAD START.
-They also train health-extension workers and others in the community to identify suspected cases of advanced trachoma and provide counseling to encourage patients in need to undergo the surgery.
-Surgeries are provided as a routine service in eyecare units and health centers, as well as via outreach opportunities and mobile teams, when surgeons travel closer to communities.
+In collaboration with the Ethiopian Federal Ministry of Health, regional health bureaus, partners, and community-level health-extension workers, we expanded access to a simple surgery that corrects the position of the lashes, relieving patients of pain, preventing further vision loss, and improving quality of life.
+Local partners trained surgeons to safely perform the procedure with the assistance of a state-of-the-art surgical simulator called HEAD START.
+They also trained health-extension workers and others in the community to identify suspected cases of advanced trachoma and provided counseling to encourage patients in need to undergo the surgery.
+Surgeries were provided as a routine service in eyecare units and health centers, as well as via outreach opportunities and mobile teams, when surgeons travel closer to communities.

 Relieving disability caused by lymphatic filariasis

-Our local partners train surgeons by means of an innovative surgical simulator developed by Helen Keller International called FASTT.
-This ensures that surgeons use a standardized approach when performing the procedures that relieve hydrocele.
-So far, more than 400 hydrocele surgeries have been completed, and we aim to perform surgery on 600 patients in 2018, reaching about 87 percent of known hydrocele cases in target areas.
-We also train health care providers and patients about how to properly manage and care for lymphedema.
+Local partners trained surgeons by means of an innovative surgical simulator developed by Helen Keller International called FASTT.
+This ensured that surgeons use a standardized approach when performing the procedures that relieve hydrocele.
+Over the course of the project, 789 hydrocele surgeries were completed.
+We also trained health care providers and patients about how to properly manage and care for lymphedema.

 At the policy level, we helped the Federal Ministry of Health in Ethiopia to develop an action plan to eliminate LF and advocate for additional resources.